-- This Guidelines shall define specific procedures, requirements and eligibilities in providing DSWD programs and services to the target beneficiaries, to expedite service delivery taking into consideration their profile and the peculiarities of their circumstances, with focus on, but not limited to the following: - Modified Conditional Cash Transfer (MCCT) - Sustainable Livelihood Program - Cash-For-Work (CFW) - Assistance to Individuals in Crisis Situation - Protective Services for Individuals and Families - 2.
-DSWD takes part in the whole-of-nation approach institutionalized by EO 70 s.
+- 1. This Guidelines shall define specific procedures, requirements and eligibilities in providing DSWD programs and services to the target beneficiaries, to expedite service delivery taking into consideration their profile and the peculiarities of their circumstances, with focus on, but not limited to the following: - Pantawid Pamilyang Pilipino Program (4Ps) - Sustainable Livelihood Program (SLP) - Assistance to Individuals in Crisis Situation (AICS)

+- 2. DSWD takes part in the whole-of-nation approach institutionalized by EO 70 s.
 2018 to address the root causes of communist armed conflict such as poverty, social inequality, and lack of inclusivity, among others.
 This Guidelines covers only the tasks and roles of the Department in the attainment of the goals of EO 70.
 Inter-agency efforts or those beyond the mandate of DSWD are covered by guidelines issued by other concerned agencies or by the Inter-Agency Task Force concerned. - 3.
 DSWD joins other government agencies in the provision of a menu of interventions, or the Government Lines of Effort, to end local communist armed conflict, pursuant to EO 70 s.
 2018.
-In connection with this, the Department is committed to contribute to the following outcomes:
+In connection with this, the Department is committed to contribute to the following outcomes: - 3.1.

-- 3.1.
 All Former Rebels, from the time they surrender to reintegration in society, improved their level of well-being - 3.2.
 Individuals in conflict-affected and -vulnerable communities have equitable access to social protection interventions - 3.3.
 Conflict-affected and -vulnerable communities are resilient against communist exploitation